jorgemachado89/golang-tutorial/README.md

 * Slices holds pointers to data elements in Array.
 Slices are references and as such are passed as references when dealing with function arguments.
 * Slices hold the starting, length of Slice and optional capacity.
 Capacity sets the maximum size of the Slice.
 * "make" keyword allocates and initializes a Slice.
+* It is possible to recursively create Slices based on Slices.